-- TWO must be honors sections of Clare College courses that are designated by an “H” following the course number.
+- TWO must be honors sections of Clare College courses or other discipline-specific courses that are designated by an “H” following the course number.

-- TWO must be honors seminars bearing the HON prefix (other than HON 401).
+- TWO must be honors seminars bearing the HON 299 label.

 - ONE must be the Advanced Honors Seminar.
-HON 401 is offered annually in the spring.
+HON 401 is offered every semester.
 Topics vary.
 Typically students take this course in their junior year.
 If not, HON 401 must be taken during the senior year.